 How To Fight Your Failure To Report An Accident Ticket

-Step 1: Hire a licensed and experienced traffic tickets lawyer, who will guide you through the whole process and represent your interests in court.
-Filing legal documents, preparation of the defence strategy and all those boring legal routines won’t be your problem anymore.
+Step 1: Hire a licensed and experienced traffic tickets lawyer, who will guide you through the process and represent your interests in court.
+Filing legal documents, preparing the defence strategy and all those boring legal routines won’t be your problem anymore.

 Get ready to be a traffic lawyer for yourself!

 Step 2: File your ticket by mail or online.
 Make an early resolution meeting with a prosecutor to discuss the possible decision of your charge.
-If you’re not content with resolution and you don’t want to plead your guilty, go to the trial.
+If you’re not content with the resolution and don’t want to plead guilty, go to the trial.

 Step 3: Trial.
 Here you will be interviewed by the prosecution.
-Also, to defend yourself, you need to present legal arguments for your charge, cross-examine witnesses and bring any evidence proving your not guilty.
+Also, to defend yourself, you need to present legal arguments for your charge, cross-examine witnesses and bring any evidence proving you are not guilty.
 Prepare everything in advance.

 When it comes to fighting your charge, you should ensure that the prosecution can confirm each substantial element of the charge, namely the participants of a collision, exact time, place and circumstances.

 Along with this, they should prove that, in reality, the damage exceeded the prescribed by regulation amount – $2,000 and the driver did not report the collision forthwith.
 “Forthwith” meaning and damage amount is always a matter for dispute at trial.
 Thus, it’s essential to seek legal support from the best traffic tickets paralegals.

 Our team of former police officers and prosecutors is ready to go with you through your case details at any time of the day & night.
 Call us for FREE evaluation and we’ll advise on your options and what we can do to help you.